"The journey of a thousand miles begins with one step."

-The journey which led me to the foundation of Nutritious Minds has been a long one.
+The journey which led me to the foundation of Nutritious Minds Trust has been a long one.
 Challenging and empowering, life-changing and life-affirming, it has made me realise how difficult it is for ordinary people to find understanding and support when dealing with conditions such as ADHD and Dyslexia.

 I’ve described that journey in this real life story – one that took me from estate agency to academia and beyond.
 Now, reaping the benefits of experience and expertise, my mission is to give disadvantaged families the understanding and support they need.

-My credibility as founder of this Trust rests on my various professional achievements and my status as a a Registered Nutritionist.
+My credibility as Founder of this Trust rests on my various professional achievements and my status as a a Registered Nutritionist.
 You can find out lots more about my work, published papers and areas of expertise on my website Dr Rachel V. Gow.

-But above and beyond the qualifications, I’m also a single mother to two wonderful children.
+But above and beyond the qualifications, I’m also a mother to two wonderful (grown-up) children.
 They inspire and amaze me, and bring great joy, purpose and meaning into my life.
 And, if you followed that real life story link above, you’ll also see that the challenges faced by my son, diagnosed with ADHD at the age of nine, were there at the very beginning of my journey.

 My Credentials – Scientist and Nutritionist

 Having studied for approximately 14 years, Dr. Rachel V. Gow is considered one of the U.K.’s leading authorities on the role of nutrition in ADHD and neurodevelopmental conditions.
 Dr Gow received her Ph.D. in Child Neuropsychology in the Department of Child and Adolescent Psychiatry, at the Institute of Psychiatry (IoP), King’s College London in 2012.